Kondo breakdown induced by non-Hermitian complex hybridization: Non-Hermitian slave-boson mean-field theory

 To understand the phenomena induced by the complex hybridization, it is helpful to study the noninteracting case $U=0$ in Eq.~\eqref{eq_NHAnderson}.
 The impurity Green function is calculated as \cite{Yamamoto24}

 where $\eta\to+0$ and $P$ stands for the principal value.
 We find that the width of the impurity level is given by

 Here, we have ignored the contribution from $2V_0VP\sum_{\bm k}[1/(\epsilon-\epsilon_{\bm k})]$ in Eq.~\eqref{eq_green0i} by assuming that the density of states $\rho$ is constant with the large band width $D$, and that $\epsilon_{\bm k}$ is close to the Fermi energy.
 In the Hermitian limit $V=0$, $\Delta^\prime$ is positive and the impurity fermion has a finite lifetime due to the tunneling into the reservoir.
 However, when the non-Hermiticity is introduced, $\Delta^\prime$ in Eq.~\eqref{eq_RWNH} decreases as $V$ is increased and vanishes at $V=V_0$, where the lifetime of impurity fermions diverges.
 From this result, we can see a unique role of the complex hybridization in NH systems: while the phase factors of $\tilde{V}_{\bm{k}d}$ and $\tilde{V}_{d\bm{k}}$ cancel out in $\tilde{\Delta}$ for the Hermitian case, the phase mismatch in the NH case leads to the suppression of the resonance width.
 Such an enhancement of the impurity lifetime induced by non-Hermiticity captures the key mechanism of the Kondo breakdown in the interacting case as shown below.
+We note that the divergence of the impurity lifetime occurs only when $V=V_0$, and we obtain the negative $\Delta^\prime$ for $V>V_0$ in Eq.~\eqref{eq_RWNH}, which may indicate the unstable Kondo state that was studied in Ref.~\cite{Yamamoto24}.